juice-lang/juice-docs/language-reference/lexical-structure.md

 """#
 ```

- If you want to use an escape sequence inside of a raw string literal, you have to put the corresponding amount of number signs between the backslash and the rest of the sequence like this:
+ If you want to use an escape sequence inside a raw string literal, you have to put the corresponding amount of number signs between the backslash and the rest of the sequence like this:

 ```juice
 #"First line\#nSecond line"#